jpeelle/jp_batch/external/README.txt

 copyright and licensing is retained as distributed by the original authors.

-Anything in this folder is NOT added automatically by JP_BATCH to prevent conflicts with any existing installations.
+This folder (and subfolders) are automatically added if you run JP_BATCH('addpaths') - beware conflicts with existing software you have installed.
+When in doubt you can always add things by hand (rather than using jp_batch('addpaths').

 SOFTWARE/SCRIPTS INCLUDED: